1.Purpose

 3.4Duties and Responsibilities of the Director

-The director shall be responsible for the organization, administration, and operation of the Office of Emergency Management, under the supervision of the Vice Chancellor for Business Affairs and as advised by the Chancellor.
+The director shall be responsible for the organization, administration, and operation of the Office of Emergency Management, under the supervision of the Vice Chancellor for Finance and Administration and as advised by the Chancellor.
 The director shall coordinate the activities, services, and programs for emergency management and disaster response within the university, and shall liaise with the city, county, state, and federal authorities to ensure the most effective operation and implementation of emergency management plans.

 The director’s duties and responsibilities shall include, but not be limited to, the following: